Al Horford: College career

 Horford accepted an athletic scholarship to attend the University of Florida, choosing the Gators over Michigan, Michigan State, and Ohio State.
-There he played for coach Billy Donovan and teamed up alongside Joakim Noah, Corey Brewer and Taurean Green.
-He made an immediate impact for the Gators in 2004–05, starting at center in the front court with David Lee, and helped the Gators win the 2005 Southeastern Conference tournament championship.
+There, he played for coach Billy Donovan and teamed up alongside Joakim Noah, Corey Brewer and Taurean Green.
+Horford made an immediate impact for the Gators in 2004–05, starting at center in the front court with David Lee, and helped the Gators win the 2005 Southeastern Conference tournament championship.

 The Gators surged through the 2005–06 season, winning the SEC championship for a second straight year.
 They entered the 2006 NCAA tournament as the No. 3 seed.
-The Gators swept through the first four rounds to reach the Final Four.
-There they defeated George Mason to reach the final.
-In the final, they defeated UCLA for the 2006 championship behind Horford's 14 points and seven rebounds.
+The Gators swept through the first four rounds to reach the Final Four, then defeated Cinderella team George Mason to reach the championship game, where they defeated UCLA for the school's first national title behind Horford's 14 points and seven rebounds.

 In December 2006, midway through his junior year, Horford missed a series of games due to injury.
 Coach Donovan held him out of a game against Stetson in hopes that he would be adequately healed for a game in Gainesville against the third-ranked Ohio State Buckeyes on December 23.
-One day before the game, Donovan announced that Horford would be unable to play, but Horford entered the game from the bench to guard Ohio State player Greg Oden, a highly-touted 7'0" freshman.
-Oden scored just seven points, well below his season average of 15.
-Horford scored 11 points and added 11 rebounds in limited action, as the Gators defeated the Buckeyes.
-In the final home game of the season, on March 4, 2007, against Kentucky, Horford became the fourth player on his team to score 1,000 career points.
-He required 14 points during the game to reach the milestone, and scored exactly 14.
+Though Donovan had previously announced that Horford would be unable to play, Horford entered the game from the bench to guard Ohio State's star freshman Greg Oden, holding him to seven points, well below his season average of 15.
+Horford recorded 11 points and 11 rebounds in limited action as the Gators defeated the Buckeyes.
+On March 4, 2007, in the final home game of the season against Kentucky, he became the fourth player on his team to score 1,000 career points, scoring exactly the required 14 points to reach the milestone.

-On April 2, 2007, the Gators became the first team to repeat as national champions since the 1991–92 Duke Blue Devils, and the first ever to do so with the same starting lineup.
-They defeated Oden and Ohio State in a rematch from the regular season, 84-75.
-Three days later, Horford, Joakim Noah, Corey Brewer and Taurean Green all declared for the NBA draft.
+On April 2, 2007, the Gators repeated as national champions, becoming the first team to do so since the 1991–92 Duke Blue Devils, and the first ever to do so with the same starting lineup (Horford, Noah, Brewer, Green, and Lee Humphrey).
+They defeated Oden and Mike Conley Jr. in a rematch of the regular season, by a score of Gators 84, Buckeyes 75.
+Three days later, Horford, Noah, Brewer, and Green all declared for the NBA draft.